open-oni/docker-open-oni/README.md

 Volume mounting is optional.
 You can always rebuild the image and rerun the container during development.
 To test modifications to the requirements file re-run the build command.
 Use the `dev.sh` script to simplify this.

+**Workflow**

+You should be able to develop in the `open-oni` repository folder as normal i.e. make feature branches etc. For any folder that was volume mounted the changes should be viewable immediately in the browser.
+When ready, make a pull request.
+To test a pull request simply pull the remote feature branch (again, as normal) and run the container including the appropriate volume mount (which will typically include `core`).
+Using Docker shouldn't change your regular development workflow much at all.

+For changes that will impact installation a rebuild is required (i.e. changing django versions).
+In that case `stop` and `rm` open-oni-dev and rebuild with `docker build -t open-oni:dev -f Dockerfile-dev .` and rerun.

+**Note:** do not attempt to volume mount the entire open-oni repository folder.
+It won't work as the virtualenv environment only exists inside the container, generated at build time.
+Workaround?

 **Run tests**

 ```bash